Mazara-del-Vallo travel guide and tourism

 Mazara del Vallo, its Cathedral and the “Dancing Satyr”

-With the advent of the Normans, the city was further enriched by churches and monasteries.
-Of the ancient castle dating from 1097 there are now only a few ruins, such as a door with two pointed arches, a typical example of the so-called ogival style that characterized Sicilian architecture in the Norman period.
+The Normans conquered the Arabs in the 11th century and further enriched the town with the building of churches and monasteries and also a castle.
+Of the ancient castle dating from 1097 there are now only a few ruins, including a door with two pointed arches, a typical example of the so-called ogival style that characterized Sicilian architecture in the Norman period.

-The municipal coat of arms of Mazara still features the walls and castle built by King Roger II.
+The municipal coat of arms of Mazara still features the walls and castle built by King Roger I.

 Only a few traces remain of the original Norman Cathedral of Mazara del Vallo, dedicated to the "Holy Saviour” and built towards the end of the 11th century, because in the late 17th century it was completely rebuilt in a different style.

-The cathedral contains several important monuments including the famous sarcophagi (notes below), the fresco with the Christ "Pantocrator" dating back to 1200 on the east wall of the transept, a painted cross and a few works performed by the most prestigious members of the Gagini family.
+The cathedral is built in an attractive mix of Baroque, Romanesque and Greek architecture.
+It contains several important monuments including the famous sarcophagi, a fresco with the Christ "Pantocrator" dating back to 1200 on the east wall of the transept, and a painted cross and a few works by the most prestigious members of the Gagini family.

 Sarcophagi in Mazara